tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 [asm-load-attr-instance]: https://github.com/tekknolagi/skybison/blob/9253d1e0e42c756dfa37e709918266e09e1d15dc/runtime/interpreter-gen-x64.cpp#L1130

+Additionally, the assembly interpreter uses the system stack (`rsp`) so pushes and pops are much cheaper and have their own instructions: the familiar x86 `push` and `pop`.

 But what about the slow path?
 What if we are seeing a different type this time around?
 Well, it's morphin' time.
 Let's transition to the polymorphic cache in `loadAttrUpdateCache`: